 The best part of the online event renaissance?
 You don’t need a huge budget or previous event experience to create fun virtual events anymore.
 Resourceful individuals and organizations have recently pushed past traditional virtual event boundaries to broaden their reach.
 One sports medicine practice brought all of its wellness classes online, while a retired teacher started a virtual music venue from scratch.
 Thanks to inexpensive technology and tools, anyone can host an online event, regardless of their budget or experience.
+And with Eventbrite Boost, our all-in-one marketing platform designed specifically for event creators, you can be sure you sell more tickets, get more attendees, and grow your brand.

 New to hosting online events?
 Check out this collection of virtual event planner resources.